kapilt/cloud-custodian/README.md

 provider to provide for real time enforcement of policies with builtin provisioning.
 Or it can be run as a simple cron job on a server to execute against large existing fleets.

+Cloud Custodian was originally developed at CapitalOne (by @kapilt et al), but CapitalOne does not materially contribute or support this project, nor do they have any active maintainers.
+They represent just one of the thousands of users of this project.
+Like many opensource projects, development is lead by the community of hundreds of contributors and several cloud providers have dedicated teams working on Custodian.

 "[Engineering the Next Generation of Cloud Governance](https://cloudrumblings.io/cloud-adoption-engineering-the-next-generation-of-cloud-governance-21fb1a2eff60)"